 RAC Attack Isn’t Just about RAC

-Erik Benner, Mythics & Maaz Anjum, BIAS
+Erik Benner, Mythics & Maaz Anjum, Oracle Corporation

 During the workshop you will learn how to set up one of the most complex infrastructures on your laptop; how to configure and clone virtual machines, how to create and set up internal and external virtual networks, create different storage types, and set up a local DNS server.
 Experienced RAC Attack volunteers (ninjas) will help you address any related issues and guide you through the setup process.
 Choose from:

 1. RAC 12c installation - install Oracle Virtualbox, Oracle Linux, Oracle 12cRAC and configure those components to work together.

 2. RAC 12c advanced tasks - if you have 12c RAC installed already, go through a set of advanced scenarios here, each focused on a particular feature.